LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 5. Edit scripts and run the pipeline

 .. note::

+   At this point we assume that the interactive and worker nodes have already been setup and are running, and the pipelines have been cloned from GitHub.
-   To launch on the HPC (steps 1-3) follow the guide `here <https://phytooracle.readthedocs.io/en/latest/2_HPC_install.html>`_.
-This page will continue from step 4 beyond.
+   Otherwise follow the guide `here <https://phytooracle.readthedocs.io/en/latest/2_HPC_install.html>`_.

 **4. Retrieve data from desired scandate**

-At this point your worker nodes should already be running and you should be in your StereoTopRGB directory within your interactive node.
-Download the data that you need using:
+Download the data from the CyVerse DataStore with iRODS commands using:

 .. code::